Our laboratories generate electrostatic discharge test data on a range of potential material hazards that are present across the process industry.

 Benefits

-In practical terms, during the handling of bulk materials electrostatic charging normally occurs.
 The volume resistivity of a powder dictates how efficiently charge migrate through a material by electrical conduction.
 The higher the volume resistivity value, the more resistive the powder is.
-High resistivity powders will accumulate and retain charge presented to it in all situations.
-Low and most mid-range resistivity materials (conductive and static dissipative) will dissipate charge, providing it has a good path to earth.
+High resistivity powders will accumulate and retain charge presented to them in all situations.

-This process can be achieved by handling these powders in a well earthed environment (earthed conductive or static electricity dissipative containers, silos, hoppers, tools and plant equipment).
 The build-up and retention of charge on a powder, object or equipment possess the biggest threat if the charge is suddenly released in the form of a spark discharge, which can cause an ignition of a flammable atmosphere.
-Therefore it is imperative to know and understand the electrostatic properties of your powders to ensure they are handled correctly to prevent discharges and potential ignition of flammable atmospheres.
+Therefore, it is imperative to know and understand the electrostatic properties of your powders to ensure they are handled correctly to prevent discharges and potential ignition of flammable atmospheres.

 LIQUID CONDUCTIVITY